on this page

 Read how to subscribe to electronic messaging.

-If you can’t resolve an issue with the business, you can provide feedback or submit a complaint to us and we’ll investigate it.
+If you can’t resolve an issue with the business, submit a complaint to us and we’ll investigate it.